chilumine/ai-llm-red-team-handbook/docs/archive/AI LLM Red Team Handbook_new.md

                         × (Accept Some Risk)
 ```

 #### No defense is perfect.
-The goal is risk reduction, not elimination.
+The goal is risk reduction, not elimination

 ---